-Bevco Business Simulation
+Bevco Business Simulation®

-Bevco Business Simulation is an innovative experiential learning tool that allows student to assess market opportunities, launch new business ventures, and craft and execute business strategy.
+Bevco Business Simulation® is an innovative experiential learning tool that allows student to assess market opportunities, launch new business ventures, and craft and execute business strategy.
 The simulation facilitates learner-to-learner and learner-to-faculty engagement and is keyed to competency goals for courses in Introduction to Business, Management, Entrepreneurship, Marketing, and Strategic Management.

-- Health and wellness properties
+- Health & wellness rating

 - Brand image